 Be statistically significant.
 Surveys need a sufficient number of respondents to be considered valid, or statistically significant.
-Many media outlets consider a 1,000 or 2,000 respondent sample to be most reliable, Furdui says.
+Most media outlets won’t consider publishing survey results unless it has a sample of 1,000 or 2,000 respondents, Furdui says.
 There’s no upper limit.
-More respondents create more credibility.
+More participants create more credibility.

 Treat the survey results honestly.
 Analyze your responses and make sure you don’t exaggerate or misuse the findings.
-Survey publicity only works when it reveals legitimate survey results, not when it’s based on a biased interpretation of the results.
+Survey publicity only works when it reveals legitimate data and insights, not when it’s based on a biased interpretation of results.

 Start backwards.
 Start by envisioning your ideal survey results first, suggests Jennifer Moritz at marketing and communications firm Zer0 to 5ive.
 Ask what types of findings support your campaign and will fascinate journalists and the target audience.
 Think about pitch angles and headlines.
 Then write the survey with those headlines in mind.